gfx/tiscript/README.md

-# TiTyS - Turing-Incomplete TypeScript as a Configuration Language
+# TiTys - Turing-Incomplete TypeScript as a Configuration Language

-TiTyS is a configuration language designed to be intuitive and easy to work with for both humans and machines.
+TiTys is a configuration language designed to be intuitive and easy to work with for both humans and machines.
 It draws inspiration from TypeScript and JSON, offering the benefits of both:

 * **Readability and maintainability** for humans, similar to JSON.
 * **Type safety and structure** for machines, inspired by TypeScript.

-TiTyS is intentionally designed to be **Turing incomplete**.
+TiTys is intentionally designed to be **Turing incomplete**.
 This means it's focused on defining configurations and not intended for general programming tasks.
 However, since it's a subset of TypeScript, you can still leverage the TypeScript development toolkit for features like language services.

 ## Project Status